vdesabou/kafka-docker-playground-docs/docs/examples.md

 # 🧑‍🎓 Playground Academy

-Below is a collection of real use cases/issues for which a reproduction model was done using the playground.
+Below is a collection of use cases/issues for which a reproduction model was done using the playground.

 Each example (categorized by difficulty) is composed of: